Cancer Research UK logo.

 Other tests

-You might have a test to look for antibodies in your blood, if you haven't had a biopsy.
+You might have a test to look for in your blood, if you haven't had a biopsy.
 This looks for acetylcholine receptor binding (AChR) antibody.

 Treatment options for mediastinal germ cell tumours